-On October 30, 2011, we entered into a new lease agreement for our corporate headquarters.
-The lease commencement date was October 30, 2011 and includes monthly payments of \$5 until the lease term expires in October 2013
+Our lease agreement for our corporate headquarters commenced in October 2011 and includes monthly payments of \$5 until the lease term expires in October 2013.
+In August 2013, we extended the terms of the lease agreement for two years to expire in October 2015.

 We entered into a non-cancelable agreement for corporate promotional and marketing purposes for a period of ten years at a cost of \$4,000.
 Initial payments of \$250 have been prepaid and are included in prepaid expenses and other current assets on our Condensed Consolidated Balance Sheet.
 The remaining balance is due on March 1 of the year the facility will become available for use, which the lessor anticipates will be in 2014 or 2015, at which time we will begin amortizing the agreement over the contract period.
-The lease terms include certain refunds, deductions, etc. in the event construction is delayed or not completed within specified time-frames.
+The lease terms include certain refunds and deductions in the event construction is delayed or not completed within specified time-frames.

-Note 6 - Stock-Based Compensation
+Note 6 - Stock Based Compensation

 On May 22, 2013, our stockholders approved the VirnetX Holding Corporation 2013 Equity Incentive Plan (the "Plan) at our 2013 annual stockholders' meeting.
 The Plan provides for the issuance of up to 2,500,000 shares of our common stock.
 To the extent that any award should expire, become unexercisable or is otherwise forfeited, the shares subject to such award will again become available for issuance under the Plan.
-The Plan provides for the granting of stock options and restricted stock purchase rights (RSU) to our employees and consultants.
+The Plan provides for the granting of stock options and restricted stock purchase rights ("RSU") to our employees and consultants.
 Stock options granted under the Plan may be incentive stock options or nonqualified stock options.
 Incentive stock options ("ISO") may only be granted to our employees (including officers and directors).
 Nonqualified stock options ("NSO") and stock purchase rights may be granted to our employees and consultants.

-The Plan will expire 10 years after it was approved by our Board of Directors.
-Options may be granted under the Plan with an exercise price determined by our Board of Directors, or a duly appointed committee thereof, provided, however, that the exercise price of an option granted to any employee shall be not less than 100% of the fair market value at the date of grant in the case of ISO or 85% of the fair market value at the date of grant in the case of an NSO, the exercise price of an ISO or NSO granted to one of our Named Executive Officers shall not be less than 100% fair market value of the shares at the date of grant.
+The Plan will expire in 2023.
+Options may be granted under the Plan with an exercise price determined by our Board of Directors, or a duly appointed committee thereof, provided, however, that the exercise price of an option granted to any employee shall be not less than 100% of the fair market value at the date of grant in the case of ISO or 85% of the fair market value at the date of grant in the case of an NSO, the exercise price of an ISO or NSO granted to one of our Named Executive Officers shall not be less than 100% fair market value of the shares at the date of grant and the exercise price of an ISO granted to a 10% shareholder shall not be less than 110% of the fair market value of the shares on the date of grant.
 Stock options granted under the Plan typically vest over four years and have a 10 year term.
 All RSUs are considered to be granted at the fair value of our stock on the date of grant because they have no exercise price.
 RSUs typically vest over four years.

-We had 5,009,849 and 4,776,224 options outstanding at June 30, 2013 and December 31, 2012, respectively, with a weighted-average exercise price of \$7.87 and \$6.94, respectively.
-At June 30, 2013 and December 31, 2012, we had 248,915 and 151,665 RSU's outstanding with a weighted-average grant-date fair value of \$24.10 and \$25.60, respectively.
+We had 5,009,849 and 4,776,224 options outstanding at September 30, 2013 and December 31, 2012, respectively, with a weighted-average exercise price of \$7.87 and \$6.94, respectively.
+At September 30, 2013 and December 31, 2012, we had 248,915 and 151,665 RSU's outstanding with a weighted-average grant-date fair value of \$24.10 and \$25.60, respectively.